Speak Mandarin Campaign: Non-Chinese Singaporeans

 Non-Chinese language communities, particularly from the Malays and Indians, have also argued that the emphasis on promoting Mandarin weakens the role of English as Singapore's lingua franca and risks marginalising minority groups.
-Dialects such as Hokkien, alongside Malay, have served as languages of the Straits Chinese (Peranakan) for centuries.
+Varieties such as Hokkien, alongside Malay, have served as languages of the Straits Chinese (Peranakan) for centuries.
 In the Singaporean variety of Hokkien, there is a notable presence of Malay loanwords, and vice versa.
-During the early to mid 20th century, Bazaar Malay had emerged as a confluence of Malay, Hokkien, Tamil, English and other dialects.
+During the early to mid 20th century, Bazaar Malay had emerged as a confluence of Malay, Hokkien, Tamil, English and other Chinese varieties.
 Some have expressed concern that requirements for Mandarin fluency or literacy have been used to discriminate against non-Chinese minorities.
 While current employment laws prohibit racial discrimination, employers sometimes circumvent these rules by insisting that applicants be bilingual in English and Mandarin.